How to Read a Supplement Label (Without Getting Misled)

 Serving size is easy to overlook.
 It is also the first thing worth checking before interpreting anything else on the label.

 The amounts listed are only meaningful in relation to the serving size.
 A product may appear to contain a strong amount of an ingredient, but that amount may require two capsules, a full scoop, or multiple gummies per day to reach.
-What looks like a single clear number can reflect a serving that doesn't match how the product is likely to be used.
+What looks like a single clear number can reflect a serving that may not match how the product is likely to be used.

 For families, that has practical implications.
 Will a child take the full serving consistently?
 With gummies especially, reaching the stated dose can mean consuming several pieces per day, which also adds to daily sugar intake.
-If the serving isn't realistic, the amount on the label may not be the amount that's being used.
+If the serving is not realistic, the amount on the label may not reflect actual use.

 Start here.
 Then move to the rest of the panel.